 O&R provides stock-based compensation to its employees under Con Edison's stock-based compensation plans.
 These plans include stock options, restricted stock units and contributions to a discount stock purchase plan.
 The Stock Option Plan (the 1996 Plan) provided for awards of stock options to officers and employees of Con Edison and its subsidiaries for up to 10 million shares of common stock.
-The Long Term Incentive Plan (LTIP) among other things, provides for awards of restricted stock units to officers, stock options to employees and deferred stock units to Con Edison's non-officer directors for up to 10 million shares of common stock (of which not more than four million shares may be restricted stock or stock units).
+The Long Term Incentive Plan (LTIP) among other things, provides for awards of restricted stock units, stock options and, to Con Edison's non-officer directors, deferred stock units for up to 10 million shares of common stock (of which not more than four million shares may be restricted stock or stock units).

 Shares of Con Edison common stock used to satisfy the obligations with respect to O&R's stock-based compensation may be new (authorized, but unissued) shares, treasury shares or shares purchased in the open market.
-The shares used during the period ended December 31, 2006 have been new shares.
+The shares used during the period ended December 31, 2007 have been new shares.

 In January 2006, Con Edison adopted SFAS No. 123(R), "Share-Based Payment" (SFAS No. 123(R)), applying the modified prospective approach.
 Pursuant to SFAS No. 123(R), the Company has recognized the cost of stock-based compensation as an expense using a fair value measurement method.
-The following table summarizes stock-based compensation expense recognized by the Company in the period ended December 31, 2006, 2005 and 2004:
+The following table summarizes stock-based compensation expense recognized by the Company in the periods ended December 31, 2007, 2006 and 2005:

-(Thousands of Dollars) 2006 2005 2004
+(Thousands of Dollars) 2007 2006 2005

-Stock options \$527 \$- \$-
+Stock options \$44 \$527 \$-

-Restricted stock units 2 601 720
+Restricted stock units (49) 2 601

-Performance-based restricted stock 767 198 273
+Performance-based restricted stock 421 767 198

-Total \$1,296 \$799 \$993
+Total \$416 \$1,296 \$799